bormaxi8080/starred/README.md

 - [acnsoft/404Frame](https://github.com/acnsoft/404Frame) - 404 Frame has most tools for infiltrating a website.
 In this way, no time is wasted!
 Unlike most software, we wanted to give 404 Frame a different terminal feel.
 So what are the commands?
 We didn’t wa
 - [bellingcat/wayback-google-analytics](https://github.com/bellingcat/wayback-google-analytics) - A lightweight tool for scraping current and historic Google Analytics data
 - [r0oth3x49/ghauri](https://github.com/r0oth3x49/ghauri) - An advanced cross-platform tool that automates the process of detecting and exploiting SQL injection security flaws
-- [liveslol/rainy](https://github.com/liveslol/rainy) - Aesthetic, minimalistic and customizable weather fetching tool.
+- [liveslol/rainy](https://github.com/liveslol/rainy) - Neofetch-like, minimalistic, and customizable weather-fetching tool.
 - [An0nX/technowlogger_with_cryptor](https://github.com/An0nX/technowlogger_with_cryptor) - TechNowLogger is Windows/Linux Keylogger Generator which sends key-logs via email with other juicy target info
 - [emrekybs/Bryobio](https://github.com/emrekybs/Bryobio) - It was developed to speed up the processes of SOC Analysts during analysis
 - [dievus/lnkbomb](https://github.com/dievus/lnkbomb) - Malicious shortcut generator for collecting NTLM hashes from insecure file shares.